Kansas officer kills man who allegedly killed mother-in-law

 The Wichita Eagle reported that Williams’ wife filed for divorce in November and had moved into her mother’s home with the children.

 Court records also show he faced a misdemeanor domestic battery charge for a Dec.
 9 confrontation with his wife at a medical office.
-He also had recently complained to a family law judge that his wife was allowing some of his court-ordered parenting time and had made several non-emergency health care decisions for their two young children without talking to him.
+He also had recently complained to a family law judge that his wife was not allowing some of his court-ordered parenting time and had made several non-emergency health care decisions for their two young children without talking to him.
 A court hearing in that case was pending.

-Note: This story has been corrected to show that Williams had recently complained to a family law judge that his wife was not allowing some of his court-ordered parenting time.